Skip to main content

 FieldDescription

-CategoriesClear the Template checkbox and select the category you created from Create a new category.
+CategoriesClear Template and select the issue category you created.

 Click Save as pending.